Oklahoma School of Innovation and Experiential Learning

-OSIEL provides instruction in robotics, computer programming and Spanish.
-Each student has his/her own blog to reflect upon the week’s lessons and activities.
+We deliver an experiential form of education that has a C-STEM emphasis.
+Our instruction incorporates the use of robotics, computer programming, and teamwork throughout the year.
+Each student has his/her own blog to reflect upon their experience and activities.
 (This allows parents to stay informed and involved.)
-Our primary goal is for the students to use information and collaboration to research, design and create in a manner that positively changes the world around them.
+Our primary goal is for the students to use information and collaboration to research, design, and create in a manner that positively changes the world around them.

 To further elevate the quality of education, travel is used to reinforce student learning and provide lifelong experience.
-This year our students will travel to places such as Kansas City and Boston.
-All travel will be tied to our focus of study.
+Our students have traveled to places including Western Oklahoma, Dallas, Boston, Puerto Rico, and Peru.